sudoblockio/tackle/README.md

   reverse: "{{ some_boolean_variable or condition }}" # Boolean to revers the loop
   when: "{{ index >= 1 }}" # Jinja expression that evaluates to boolean to conditionally use the hook
   else: "{{ some_other_var }}" # Fallback for `when` key if false.
 Can also be another hook.
-  merge: True # Merge the outputs to the upper level context
+  merge: True # Merge the outputs to the upper level context.
+Only for dict outputs.
 ```

-This hook would change the directory into the `bar` and `baz` directory for execution.
-For further documentation on base methods, see check out [the docs]().

 #### Providers